anthonygrees/inspec_on_aws_demo/README.md

 # InSpec On AWS Demo

 ### About
+InSpec is an open-source testing framework by Chef that enables you to specify compliance, security, and other policy requirements.

+InSpec can scan your systems to ensure their configuration and the software that's installed meet your compliance and security requirements.
+InSpec can also test your IAM roles, security groups, and other AWS resources.

-This demo shows the implementation of an InSpec profile running against an AWS environment and testing it.
+This code repo shows the implementation of an InSpec profile running against an AWS environment that is created by Terraform and testing it.

 ### Prerequisites
 Set up your AWS Credentials [InSpec-AWS](https://github.com/inspec/inspec-aws#prerequisites)